Highland Park parade shooting: Aftermath

 Multiple Chicago suburbs canceled their Fourth of July celebrations after the shooting.
 Six Flags Great America in Gurnee continued operating but canceled its fireworks show.
 The Chicago White Sox announced they would continue to play their baseball game against the Minnesota Twins but canceled their fireworks show.

 School districts in the surrounding neighborhoods said counseling service would be made available at Highland Park High School for "students, staff and community members."

 The Ravinia Festival in Highland Park announced the cancellation of all concerts and events through July 10.
 "This decision was made after careful consideration and in close consultation with many stakeholders, including neighbors, public officials, artists, and patrons.
 Our shared hope is that the reduced activity—both within the park and in the neighborhoods surrounding Ravinia—will give the community the space and quiet to reflect and heal."

-A GoFundMe campaign was established to benefit the two-year-old who was orphaned.
-By July 7, nearly $3 million had been raised.
+A GoFundMe campaign was established to benefit a two-year-old whose parents were both killed in the shooting.
+As of November 2023, over $3.2 million had been raised.

 Members of the North Chicago Police Department were honored on July 18 for their role in capturing Crimo.
 The North Chicago City Council presented six officers and one detective with letters of commendation.

-The Small Business Administration is offering low interest loans to small businesses and nonprofits in Lake County, Cook County, McHenry County, and Kenosha County that may have suffered economic setbacks because of the shooting.
+The Small Business Administration is offering low-interest loans to small businesses and nonprofits in Lake County, Cook County, McHenry County, and Kenosha County that may have suffered economic setbacks because of the shooting.

 With the city's blessings, the Highland Park Community Foundation also offered grants to the victims and to nonprofit organizations helping those affected.

+On June 20, 2023, Highland Park resident Billy Corgan, owner of the National Wrestling Alliance (NWA), announced that the NWA would run a charity show for the benefit of Cooper Roberts, the youngest person wounded by gunfire, and his twin brother Luke, injured in the ensuing panic.
+Doctors had determined that Cooper would need to use a wheelchair for the rest of his life, requiring the family home to be retrofitted.
+The show was held on July 8 at the Highland Park Recreation Center.
+Funds for the family were raised by VIP tickets, sponsorships, donations, and a raffle.

-The shooting caused renewed interest in banning assault weapons in Illinois.
-An "assault weapons ban" bill was signed into law on January 10, 2023, banning many rifles considered to be assault weapons.
+The shooting spurred the state of Illinois to introduce an "assault weapons ban" bill which was signed into law on January 10, 2023, expanding Highland Park's ban of assault weapons, which had existed since 2013, throughout the state.
 This bill also included magazine capacity restrictions for rifles (10 rounds) and handguns (15 rounds), alongside many other provisions.
-People who own any weapon considered an assault weapon before the bill was passed have to register it with the Illinois State Police within 300 days of the bill being signed.
+The bill allowed anyone who owned any weapon considered an assault weapon before the bill was passed to keep it but required them to register it with the Illinois State Police within 300 days of the bill being signed.